fachry-isl/fachry-isl.github.io/_posts/2023-8-03-tsdn_customer_segmentation.md

 ![png](/assets/images/tsdn2022_files/output_40_1.png)

 On this graph we choose the subset of components we want to keep.
 Generally, we want to keep around 80 % of the explained variance.
 We choose three components.
-2 or 3 seems the right choice according to the previous graph.
+3 seems the right choice according to the previous graph.

 ```python
 pca = PCA(n_components = 3)